 The OHSU PA Program is a 26-month, full-time course of study leading to a Master of Physician Assistant Studies (MPAS) degree.
 A class of 42 students is accepted each year with classes starting in June.
 The didactic phase of the Program is 12 months; the clinical phase encompasses the final 14 months.

-The application for the OHSU PA Program is currently closed.
-The CASPA application will open for the next cycle in late April 2021.
-To be considered during the 2021-2022 application cycle (matriculation in Summer 2022), your verified CASPA application must be received by August 1, 2021, 8:59 pm PST/11:59 pm EST.
+The application for the OHSU PA program is currently closed.
+The application will reopen in April 2022.
+To be considered during the 2022-2023 application cycle (matriculation in summer 2023), your verified CASPA application must be received by August 1, 2022, 8:59 pm PST/11:59 pm EST. There are no exceptions to the posted deadline.

 For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website, including the FAQ section.